-John Pomeroy is an American animator, producer, writer, and painter.
-He attended Art Center College of Design from 1971-73, majoring in illustration.
+John Pomeroy is an American animator, producer, writer and painter.
+He attended Art Center College of Design from 1971 to 1973, majoring in illustration.

 He left Disney in 1979 with his partners Don Bluth and Gary Goldman and started Don Bluth Productions.
-With Bluth and Goldman, he animated and co-produced "The Secret of NIMH", "An American Tail” (with Steven Spielberg), "The Land Before Time" (with Spielberg & George Lucas), "All Dogs Go To Heaven", and "Thumbelina".
+With Bluth and Goldman, he animated and co-produced "The Secret of NIMH," "An American Tail” (with Steven Spielberg), "The Land Before Time" (with Steven Spielberg and George Lucas), "All Dogs Go To Heaven” and "Thumbelina."

-Pomeroy returned to Disney in 1992 to supervise animation on the character of Captain John Smith in the feature "Pocahontas".
-He also supervised animation on "Atlantis: The Lost Empire" and "Treasure Planet".
-He's been an active member of the Shorts and Animation branch of the Academy of Motion Pictures Arts and Science since 1978.
+Pomeroy returned to Disney in 1992 to supervise animation on the character of Captain John Smith in the feature "Pocahontas."
+He also supervised animation on "Atlantis: The Lost Empire" and "Treasure Planet."
+He's been an active member of the shorts and animation branch of the Academy of Motion Pictures Arts and Sciences since 1978.

-He lives with his wife Cami and three children in Brentwood.
-He also enjoys sculpting, puppetry, painting, and illustrating books.
+He lives with his wife, Cami, and three children in Brentwood.
+Besides animation, he also enjoys sculpting, puppetry, painting and illustrating books.